 After confirming the presence of any hazardous substance or petroleum product contamination in relation to the property, the EP can work with the property owner, responsible party, or state/federal agencies to develop a remediation strategy for site cleanup.

 Contrary to common perception, the findings of Phase I and Phase II ESAs do not necessarily impact property values negatively.
-Although it would seem that the discovery of contamination at a property would decrease the property value, the remediation and restoration of a previously contaminated property may actually boost the property value as it has been certified by an EP as safe for occupation.
+Although it would seem that the discovery of contamination at a property would decrease the property value, the environmental remediation and restoration of a previously contaminated property may actually boost the property value as it has been certified by an EP as safe for occupation.

 What’s Involved?